-After the start of a match, the operators of the Standard and Hero Robots may select the types of chassis and Launching Mechanism for the robots.
-If a Standard or Hero Robot is to be installed with a Mobile 17mm Launching Mechanism, the type of Launching Mechanism will also need to be selected.
-A robot's chassis and Launching Mechanism, once selected, cannot be changed during a competition round.
+After the start of the Three-Minute Setup Period, the operators of the Standard and Hero Robots may select the types of chassis and Launching Mechanism for the robots.
+If a Standard or Hero Robot is to be installed with an Optional 17mm Launching Mechanism, the type of Launching Mechanism will also need to be selected.
+After the competition starts, a robot's chassis and Launching Mechanism, once selected, cannot be changed during a competition round.